labring/sealos/service/auth/README.md

 ## Development

 1. `service/auth` is the entry point for api service, any routes and config check should be done here.
-2. `pkg/auth` is the base implementing of auth service.
+2. `service/auth/pkg` is the base implementing of auth service.
     1. It's duty to start all auth service's internal needed backend, like `mysql`,`openebs`,`casdoor` etc.
     2. It should provide sdk access to auth service and manage all information up to date, not aware of api calls and/or sdk calls.

-Since the `go.work` workspace structure, currently we cannot build docker under `service/auth` dir, so we build binary using makefile and then package it to docker image.

 ### Troubleshooting